welagedara/welagedara.github.io/_posts/2018-07-08-devops-tools-2.md

 meta: "DevOps"
 ---

 I am going to deploy everything in one Cluster since Kubernetes Clusters are expensive.
-I am going to move the LDAP into that cluster since it is not required to have it outside now.
+Then I am going to move the LDAP into that cluster since it is not required to have it outside now.

 ## Prerequisites